Sharper044/game-store/README.md

 3) contact me for a copy of the .env.local file, and place it in the root of the project.
 4) run 'nodemon' in the terminal to start a local copy of the server.
 5) run 'npm start' or 'yarn start' in the terminal to begin running a local copy of the front end.

-## Deployment

-I currently have this hosted on digital ocean if you have any improvements on this please contact me.

 ## Built With